itconference/the-best-developer-conferences/README.md

-# The best developer conferences of 2020 and 2021.
+# Developer conferences of 2020 and 2021 with ratings

 **Finding a good developer conference takes forever, because there are too many of them.**